API Development with nfltr + Postman

 Tips & Best Practices

-Use --name for stable URLs
+Use --name for stable URLs (advanced)

 nfltr http 3000 --name my-api

-Use --share for temporary collaboration
+Use --share for easy collaboration

 nfltr http 3000 --share